stanleyzzheng/natours-api/README.md

 # natours-api

 I follow and document my code from course taught by Jonas Schmedtmann on Udemy.com.
-A 40-60 hour course to backend Node.JS Development with Express and MongoDB.

 Course URL if you're interested: https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/